garylirocks/quickrefs/terraform.markdown

 - Ensures a one-to-one mapping from resource instances to remote objects
 - Tracks metadata such as resource dependencies
   - Terraform could use your configuration to determine dependencies when creating objects
-  - However, when you remote resources from your configuration, Terraform could only rely on the state file to determine how to destroy the resources in correct order
+  - However, after you removed some resources from your configuration, Terraform could only rely on the state file to determine how to destroy the resources in correct order
 - Performance: Terraform stores a cache of the attribute values for all resources in the state
   - When running `terrafrom plan`, Terraform must know the current state of resources to effectively determine the changes it needs
   - The default behavior: for every plan and apply, Terraform query providers and sync the latest attributes for all resources in your state file